Professor HUANG, Jiandong 黃建東

 - Huang, J.D., Brady, S.T., Richards, B.W., Stenoien, D., Resau, J.H., Copeland, N.G., and Jenkins, N.A.
 (1999).
 Direct interaction of microtubule-and actin-based transport motors.
 Nature, V397: 267-270

-Prof. Huang is a recipient of the Outstanding Graduate Award for Universities in Shanghai, Fellow of the China and United States Biochemistry Examination and Application (CUSBEA) Program, the HKU Outstanding Young Researcher Award 2005-2006, the HKU Outstanding Research Student Supervisor Award 2011-2012, and the HKU Outstanding Researcher Award 2014-2015.
+Prof. Huang is a recipient of the Outstanding Graduate Award for Universities in Shanghai, Fellow of the China and United States Biochemistry Examination and Application (CUSBEA) Program, the HKU Outstanding Young Researcher Award 2005-2006, the HKU Outstanding Research Student Supervisor Award 2011-2012, the HKU Outstanding Researcher Award 2014-2015, Croucher Senior Research Fellowships 2021-2022, and WuXi AppTec Life Science and Chemistry Awards 2021.